 Given that poor sleep can lead to poorer mental health, it makes total sense that the opposite should be true.
-However, it’s only recently that this is being confirmed.

-In 2011, there was a scientific study which showed the defusing effect that a normal night’s sleep can have on our emotions, and therefore on our reactions to the world around us.
+In 2011, a scientific study showed the defusing effect that a normal night’s sleep can have on our emotions, and therefore on our reactions to the world around us.
 Two groups of participants were shown a set of disturbing images.
 After the same number of hours, they were shown the same images again.
 One group displayed no difference in their emotional reactions; the other group, however, reacted less emotionally when seeing the images again.
 The difference between the two groups?
 Sleep.
 The first group was shown the images during the daytime, and had therefore not slept in between the two viewings, whereas the second group was shown the images at night, and then again in the morning after a good night’s sleep.

 The emotionally defusing effect of sleep can be explained by the fact that during REM sleep, which the second group was allowed to experience, participants subconsciously reviewed the disturbing images from earlier in the day, but in a state where their stress hormones were suppressed.
 This allowed the brain to sort and defuse any unwanted emotions, mentally preparing the participants to deal with looking at the images again.